Approximate Walking Time: 5-7.5 hours

 There’s another small climb before the track once again descends through forest to come out at the South Cape Rivulet.

-Then you have a nice flat walk along the beach (gotta love those beach walks), before you climb up a headland and go down into the next beach in South Cape Bay.
+Then you have a nice flat walk along the beach (gotta love those beach walks) before you climb up a headland and go down to the next beach in South Cape Bay.

 South Cape beach